Application Modernization Strategy Basics

-Application modernization, also known as legacy or software modernization, is the conversion, rewriting, or porting over a legacy system to modern computer programming languages, architectures, software libraries, protocols, or hardware platforms.
-This transformation helps to extend the value of the application through migration to new platforms, which bring the benefits of the latest technology with them.
+An application modernization strategy is a uniquely formulated plan designed to help you execute your application modernization.
+Also known as legacy or software modernization, application modernization is converting, rewriting, or porting a legacy system to modern computer programming languages, architectures, software libraries, protocols, or hardware platforms.
+When executed with a holistic application modernization strategy, this helps extend the application's value through migration to new platforms, which brings the benefits of the latest technology with them.

-When Coretek approaches Application Modernization we refer to modernizing applications using Microsoft Azure.
-Azure enables businesses to reduce and control cost, improve agility in application performance, enable continuous delivery, enhance app development with DevOps, and simplify support of applications.
+When Coretek develops an application modernization strategy, we do so under the assumption we will be using Microsoft Azure.
+Azure enables businesses to reduce and control costs, improve agility in application performance, enable continuous delivery, enhance app development with DevOps, and simplify support of applications.

-There are so many businesses that can benefit from modernizing their applications.
-At the rate technology advances these days, it is vital to business success to plan a technology roadmap for the future so they do not find themselves stuck with legacy technology that cannot scale to meet the demands of customers.
-However, application modernization benefits some businesses more than others based on their industry and overall business goals.
-Below is our list of the types of organizations that tend to reap the most significant rewards from modernizing applications in the cloud.
+Many businesses can benefit from modernizing their applications.
+At the rate technology advances, it is vital to your business's success to plan a technology roadmap for the future.
+If you're stuck with legacy technology, scaling to meet the demands of your customers can be challenging.
+However, application modernization benefits some businesses more than others based on your industry and overall business goals.
+Below are the types of organizations that tend to reap the most significant rewards from modernizing applications in the cloud.

 SaaS companies are organizations that use software to provide customers with a service.
-These types of businesses create, develop, host, and update their product themselves or in-house.
+These businesses create, develop, host, and update their products in-house.
 And many SaaS companies require the support of an entire in-house development team to keep their product or service on a predictable and constantly moving application lifecycle.
 Therefore, application modernization is essential to the long-term success of companies like these.
 They must be able to scale quickly to meet the demands of their customer base and plan for the future without worrying about the capital cost of new technology.
-In addition, they also get the benefits of a more stable application and a reduction of ongoing support costs.
+In addition, they get the benefits of a more stable application and a reduction of ongoing support costs.

 "All companies are software companies.
 Every company is a software company.
-You have to start thinking and operating like a digital company.”
-Satya Nadella, CEO of Microsoft,
+You have to start thinking and operating like a digital company,"

-Some businesses may not consider themselves SaaS companies.
-Still, to continue to deliver value to their customer base or compete in a market where customers require access to mobile apps, they hire a team of developers to build and maintain their applications.
+Some businesses are not SaaS companies at their core.
+Still, to keep delivering value to their customer base or compete in a market where customers require access to mobile apps, they hire a team of developers to build and maintain their applications.
 These businesses include automotive companies competing in the electric vehicle space, retail and grocery chains that develop B2C mobile shopping and ordering apps, utility providers offering a customer login for payment and account management, and some healthcare organizations looking to modernize their patient care.

 1. Discover Your Application or Database

-The first step we take is to understand what your business is trying to accomplish.
-What is the business value that the organization needs to achieve with modernization?
+The first step is to understand what your business is trying to accomplish.
+What business value does the organization need to achieve with modernization, and how can those be integrated?
 We seek to define the outcomes required for:

-Based on the outcomes needed and the complexity and dependencies, make directional decisions to use traditional PaaS versus a combination of PaaS and containerization.
-At this point, you might ask, what is containerization?
-Simply put, a container consists of an entire runtime environment: An application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it, bundled into one package.
-By containerizing the application platform and its dependencies, differences in operating systems, distributions, and underlying infrastructure are eliminated.
-Containerization matters because it provides the ability to deploy a consistent application across environments and ensure releases and release management is quality (everything works when you deploy it, over and over and over again).
+Based on the complexity and dependencies of the outcomes needed, Coretek will utilize either traditional Platform as a Service(PaaS) versus a combination of PaaS and containerization.
+Containerization is a container consisting of an entire runtime environment: An application, plus all its dependencies, libraries, other binaries, and configuration files needed to run it, bundled into one package.
+By containerizing the application platform and its dependencies, it eliminates differences in operating systems, distributions, and underlying infrastructure.
+Containerization matters because it provides the ability to deploy a consistent application across environments and ensure quality releases and release management every time.

 2. Compose the Assessment

 The migration plan consists of the work effort for remediation and the project's cost expectations, including services and cloud cost consumption (TCO).
-The plan evaluates these against the expected outcomes to ensure the ROI exists.
+The plan evaluates these against the expected outcomes to ensure a successful ROI.

-Remediation includes the findings from the assessment and/or build the containers to deploy to the cloud; in our case, we use Microsoft Azure.
+Remediation includes the assessment findings and building the containers to deploy to the cloud; in our case, we use Microsoft Azure.

 5. Migration Time!